Tacos Dorados, or 'Golden Tacos' the taco shell is so amazing, that you will never buy hard taco shells again!

 The process isn't that much longer than your standard taco night.
 The love you will get from your family for making these will solidify taco dorados as a family favorite, go-to meal.
-Plus, they're A-M-A-Z-I-N-G!!

 Tacos Dorados are crispy tacos, usually made with corn tortillas.
-The tortillas are warmed, then filled with a small amount of ground beef or shredded chicken filling, and then pan-fried.
+The tortillas are warmed, filled with a small amount of ground beef or shredded chicken filling, and then pan-fried.

 The resulting taco shell is crispy, yet chewy, and pliable enough at the seam where folded that they can be opened like a book.
-This allows you to lift one side and add your favorite taco fillings along with the beef or chicken layer.
+This allows you to lift one side and add your favorite taco fillings with the beef or chicken layer.

 🥘 Ingredients